Mostafa-fouad/Drone-Service/README.md

 3- At swagger, all the added endpoints are documented to know the required request parameters and the expected response.

+4- Later, when you want to start the service, just type the following make command `make start`

 ## How to run tests